Skip to content

 soma unstake <staked-soma-id>

-Unstaked tokens are subject to an unbonding period before they become available for withdrawal.
+Unstaked SOMA is subject to an unbonding period before it becomes available for withdrawal.

 Each epoch, the rewards pool is distributed as follows: